NEET Counselling Tailored for You!

 Q: What does free exit for the 1st round mean?

-A: Free exit for 1st round means if a candidate allotted a seat in 1st round and even if a candidate does not report/join the allotted college he would not be penalized (security deposit will not be forfeited) and will be eligible for subsequent rounds.
+A: Free exit for 1st round means if a candidate is allotted with a seat in 1st round and even if a candidate does not report/join the allotted college he would not be penalized (security deposit will not be forfeited) and will be eligible for subsequent rounds.

 Q: Is it necessary to join the allotted Medical/Dental College of MCC Round 1 to get a chance to participate in MCC Round 2?